- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 For starters, people have been critical about how easy the lifetime electronic monitoring bracelets are to cut off.
 Though this on the surface may be understandable, it ultimately is not fair to have the bracelets permanently fixed in case there is an accident or an emergency where they would need to come off.

 For example, if the offender breaks his leg and it is swelling, you can not have a band there that is irremovable.
-This could be deemed as a life-threatening condition at the time, necessitating an operation, which would require the lifetime electronic monitoring device needing to be removed.
+This could be deemed as a life-threatening condition at the time, necessitating an operation, which would require the lifetime electronic monitoring device to be removed.

-The way it works now is, after an operation in intensive care is complete, a department officer would already be there to reattach the lifetime electronic monitoring device.
+The way it works now is, that after an operation in intensive care is complete, a department officer would already be there to reattach the lifetime electronic monitoring device.
 Though this may seem barbaric and embarrassing, to say the least, this is how the system currently works.

 There is also the real problem of these devices malfunctioning and sending false reports that the offender has, in some way, tampered with the device.
 This causes hassles for you, as the person being monitored, because your supervising agency freaks out when they get a notification.
-This, ofcourse, still shows some imperfections of the device.
+This, of course, still shows some imperfections of the device.

 Facing Criminal Sexual Conduct Charges?
 Hire Nicole Blank Becker!